-Alterna Savings measures financial instruments such as cash and cash equivalents, investments classified as AFS before January 1, 2018, FVOCI after January 1, 2018, or designated as FVTPL and derivatives at fair value at each consolidated balance sheet date.
+Alterna Savings measures financial instruments such as cash and cash equivalents, investments classified as FVOCI or designated as FVTPL and derivatives at fair value at each consolidated balance sheet date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction takes place in the principal market for the asset or liability or, in the absence of a principal market, in the most advantageous market for the asset or liability.